2KurvaGaming/Network-V9-exam/notes/Layer 3 - Network.md

   - It encapsulates data from the Transport Layer into packets and adds a header containing the source and destination IP addresses.
   - Routers then read this header to make forwarding decisions
   - Supports both unicast and multicast traffic
+  - At layer 3, each packet is given a destination network address.
+Routers are configured with information about how to reach these different logical networks.
+The packet is forwarded, router by router (or hop by hop), through the internetwork to the target network.
+Once it has reached the destination network, the hardware address can be used to deliver the packet to the target node.

 💥 Without Layer 3, large-scale networks like the internet simply wouldn’t function.